practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Free Pascal/README.md

 inside tarball file _fpc-3.2.2.x86_64-linux.tar_ (as of 2026-07-17) from here: https://www.freepascal.org/down/x86_64/linux-hungary.html, or online from here: https://www.freepascal.org/docs.html

-The starting document for me was the **User’s Guide** for Free Pascal, Version 3.2.2 from May 2021 (PDF): https://downloads.freepascal.org/fpc/docs-pdf/user.pdf
+The starting document for me was the **User’s Guide** for Free Pascal (PDF): https://downloads.freepascal.org/fpc/docs-pdf/user.pdf

 Self-hosted Free Pascal supports a lot of platforms, including for example iOS.